adstuart/azure-privatelink-dns-microhack/README.md

 In order to use the MicroHack time most effectively, the following tasks should be completed prior to starting the session.

-With the above pre-requisites in place, this will allow us to focus on building the differentiated knowledge in PrivateLink that the field requires, rather than spending hours repeating simple tasks such as setting up Virtual Networks and Virtual Machines.
-After complete these steps, the base lab build looks as follows:
+With these pre-requisites in place, we can focus on building the differentiated knowledge in Private Link that is required when working with the product, rather than spending hours repeating simple tasks such as setting up Virtual Networks and Virtual Machines.

+At the end of this seciton your base lab build looks as follows:

 ![S4setup image](images/base.png)

+In summary:

+- "On-Premises" environment simulated by Azure Virtual Network
+- On-Premises contains a client VM and a DNS Server VM
+- On-Premises is connected to Azure via a Site-to-Site VPN
+- Azure contains a simple Hub and Spoke topology, with a client VM and DNS Server VM

 ## Task 1 : Deploy Template

 We are going to use Terraform to deploy the base environment.
 It will be deployed in to your subscripiton, with resources running in the Azure West Europe region.

-**Additional information**

-To start the terraform deployment, follow the steps listed below
+To start the terraform deployment, follow the steps listed below:

 - Login to Azure cloud shell [https://shell.azure.com/](https://shell.azure.com/)
-- Clone the GitHub repository
+- Clone the following GitHub repository

 `git clone https://github.com/carlsyner/Private-Endpoint-Hack-Template.git`

-- Go to the new folder Private-Endpoint-Hack and initialize the terraform modules and download the azurerm resource provider
+- Go to the new folder ./Private-Endpoint-Hack and initialize the terraform modules and download the azurerm resource provider

 `terraform init`